OlivierJM/learn/README.md

 ## Learn

-This repo is aimed at helping beginners learn the basics of `Javascript`  by reading and following the given examples.
+This repo is aimed at helping beginners learn the basics of Programming  by reading and following the given examples.

 You are welcome to create an issue, if you have a question regarding what you are currently learning.